-For the mom, it is a convenient and cheap way to nourish your child.
-Breastfeeding causes secretions of hormones, which give a feeling of happiness and wellbeing and strengthen bonding; promotes a quick return to pre-pregnancy weight; lowers the risk of developing breast cancer, ovarian cancer, diabetes and even cardiovascular disease throughout life.
+For the mom, it is a convenient and cheap way to nourish her child.
+Breastfeeding causes secretions of hormones, which give a feeling of happiness and wellbeing and strengthen bonding; promotes a quick return to pre-pregnancy weight; lowers the risk of developing breast cancer, ovarian cancer, diabetes, and even cardiovascular disease throughout life.

 The LCDHD wants to help you successfully breastfeed your infant.
-Through a new program beginning in 2011, a breastfeeding coordinator and peer counselors will be available to help you get started, support you throughout, and aid in solving problems.
+Through a program that started in 2011, a breastfeeding coordinator and peer counselors will be available to help you get started, support you throughout, and aid in solving problems.

-Ann Stevens, International Board Certified Lactation Consultant, with the LCDHD is the Regional Breastfeeding Coordinator for the LCDHD region and can assist you with any breastfeeding questions, concerns, or issues you may have.
-Ann can also assist any clinic or business with breastfeeding promotion and education.
-Please call the LCDHD at 1 (800) 928-4416 (ext.
-4258) for more information.
-Additonal information can also be found at: Additional Breastfeeding Information.
+Heather Capps, RN, with the LCDHD is the Regional Breastfeeding Coordinator for the LCDHD region and can assist you with any breastfeeding questions, concerns, or issues you may have.
+Heather can also assist any clinic or business with breastfeeding promotion and education.
+Please call the LCDHD at 1 (800) 928-4416 for more information.
+Additional information can also be found at: Additional Breastfeeding Information.